Hedgehog care tips: how to keep these tiny creatures in good health

 Gardens are the last refuge of the hedgehog, which is now on the Red List for British Mammals, because intensive farming has left them with no habitat and that’s exposed them to predatory badgers.
 The population of 35 million has fallen to 1.5 million today.
 Keep reading to discover other ways you can help the hedgehogs overcome their threatened species status, then check out our wildlife garden ideas for more ways to encourage creatures great and small to enjoy your outdoor space.

-Our climate is so much warmer than it used to be that it’s possible you’ll see a hedgehog still active now if there’s food around.
+Our climate is so much warmer than it used to be that it’s possible you’ll see a hedgehog still active in winter if there’s food around.
 Hedgehogs enjoy a varied diet, but it doesn’t include bread and milk because they’re lactose intolerant and it makes them ill.

-How to create a hedgehog shelter
+What can you use to create a hedgehog shelter?

 What garden hazards can harm hedgehogs?

 Slug pellets are toxic to hedgehogs as well as removing one of their key sources of food.
 Increase your hedgehog population and you won’t be needing slug pellets anyway.
-Front garden ideas that are mainly covered with paving are another menace as hedgehogs will wander out into the road in search of food and foraging spots.
+Front gardens that are mainly covered with paving are another menace as hedgehogs will wander out into the road in search of food and foraging spots.

 How to help hedgehogs survive winter